athena-framework/website/docs/components/README.md

 All of the components have been designed with Dependency Injection (DI) in mind; even if it's not a requirement when using a component on its own.
 Athena itself makes heavy use of DI as the means to orchestrate all the dependencies that do/may exist in an application.

-DI is used to allow for easier [testing](../getting_started/advanced_usage.md#testing), allowing for better reusablilty, and sharing state between types.
+DI is used to allow for easier [testing](../getting_started/advanced_usage.md#testing), allowing for better reusability, and sharing state between types.
 See the [Dependency Injection](./dependency_injection.md) component for more details on how to use it within Athena.